SETAC Europe is calling for nominations for the Return to Science Grant.

 In 2009, the SETAC Europe Environmental Education Award was granted to Professor Lorraine Maltby (University of Sheffield, UK).
 The award included a cash prize, which Lorraine kindly donated in order to establish a "Return to Science Grant".
 With the contributions of two more generous donors, SETAC Europe could establish a Return to Science Grant.

 The SETAC Europe Return to Science Grant is awarded to stimulate scientists who have experienced a temporary professional break.
 This could be as a result of illness, family commitments or other reasons beyond their control.
-Recognizing how difficult it can be to re-establish a scientific carrier after a period of absence, this grant is seen as a boost and an encouragement.
+Recognizing how difficult it can be to re-establish a scientific career after a period of absence, this grant is seen as a boost and an encouragement.

 The grant representing a value of € 1000,- could take several forms.
 Examples of what the grant could be dedicated to, include: